signmotion/fresher/README.md

 | Upgrade dependencies        |       |   ✅    |  ✅   |              |          |

 I guess now you will be able to choose the right tool for your needs much faster.
-But remember **Fresher**!)

 ## 🌟 Features

 The **Fresher** has significant differences from researched products:

 1. **Invisible to maintained projects.**
-   You can update your awesome projects with **Fresher** and then switch to another tool(s) or even drop the tools altogether and not even notice it: **Fresher** doesn't make a single change to your projects.
+   You can update your awesome projects with **Fresher** and then switch to another tool(s) or even drop the tools altogether and not even notice it: **Fresher** doesn't make a single change to the configuration of your projects.

 2. **Freedom to choose the structure and variables for your projects**.
-   Below I will show you what I have chosen, but my solution is not the only one: yours may be better suited to your needs.
+   Below I'll show you what I chose, but my solution is not the only possible one.

 And it can do:

-1. Updates any folders and files from **3 tiers**: root, sdk and project.
+1. Updates any folders and files from **3 tiers** - root, sdk and project - inheriting changes.

 2. Upgrades `pubspec.yaml` files with **resolvable** versions.